 The cottages are also the perfect place from which to experience and explore Ol Pejeta’s unrivalled abundancy of animal and bird life.
 They nestle in an unspoilt bush location amid towering yellow- bark acacia trees, sitting alongside the meandering Ngobit River in the remote and little-visited southern part of the conservancy, and enjoy uninterrupted views across the river valley to the upland plains beyond.

 “I am so happy that I found the Safari Cottages before going for a weekend trip to Ol-Pejeta – they are ideal!
 The staff were all very sweet and helpful and nothing was too much trouble.
 We went for a beautiful drive along the yellow-fever acacia dotted river which was just stunning and came across a den of hyenas with the sweetest cubs who were very playful and entertaining.
 We saw a large herd of elephant on the river with a number of calves – so good to see -and rhino too.”

 Each spacious two-bedroom cottage can comfortably house four adults – with room for two additional children sharing a bedroom.
+The one-bedroom cottage is ideal for a couple.
 All bedrooms have ensuite bathrooms with showers, washbasins, wardrobes and dressing areas.
 The living and dining rooms boast large fireplaces and comfortable sofas.
 Meals are prepared in a well-equipped external kitchen.

 In each cottage all the rooms open out and unzip, safari-tent style, onto an enormous veranda which runs the length of the building, and which is furnished with outdoor dining table, sofas and chairs.
 Steps lead down to the lawn area where guests can enjoy an al-fresco meal or an open campfire under the stars at night.
 Power and lighting are solar in keeping with the cottages’ environmentally-friendly ethos.